asearer/Furiosa3D/README.md

 - **Responsive Design**: The poster adapts to different screen orientations, scaling down slightly in landscape mode for an optimal viewing experience.
 - **Dynamic Text Effects**: Text elements have a unique look with textured backgrounds and blending modes, enhancing their appearance.

+## Live Demo

+You can view the live demo of the 3D animated poster [here](https://asearer.github.io/Furiosa3D/).

 ## Files

 - **index.html**: Contains the structure of the poster, including headings, images, and text content.